-Overall, the appraisal shows that the SPD will have a positive effect upon contributing towards achieving sustainability, but there are several objectives that are difficult to test the SPD against because the Council is unsure how the SPD will affect those objectives.
-The appraisal also tells us that the positive effects will mainly only be seen in the longer term because the SPD will make gradual changes to places over many years as new development happens.
-Sources of further information about the process and purpose of Sustainability Appraisals can be found in appendix F.
+- Overall, the appraisal shows that the SPD will have a positive effect nogu contributing towards achieving sustainability, but there is one objective that is difficult to test the SPD against because the Council is unsure how the SPD will objectives. affect those appraisal also tells us that the positive effects will mainly only be seen in the longer term because SPD will the make gradual changes to places over many development as new happens. - This SA is not the end of the 1.7 process, if you think that the appraisal has missed something out, or hasn't properly realised the effect that the SPD could have on a particular objective then let us know by following the instructions section 1.10 -'How to in comment on the Appraisal'.
+A final SA, which includes all the comments received on published will be appraisal, alongside the SPD when it is adopted.
+Sources of further information about the process and purpose of Sustainability Appraisals can be found in Appendix F.